Graduate School Human and Environmental Studies/Studies on Global Coexistence

 Yuka Tsuchiya, "Chicken of the Sea and Thermonuclear Tests: Japanese Tuna Fishermen in the 1950s as Boundary-Crossers," conference paper, Association for Asian Studies Annual Conference (Toronto, Canada, March 2017).

-Professional societies/Research and synergic activities Japanese Association of American Studies
+Professional societies/Research and synergic activities The Japanese Association for American Studies

 The Japanese Association for American History